nono/cozy-desktop-experiments/RFC/README.md

 ### Remote

-This part is easy: we use the changes feed from CouchDB to put the files documents in a local database.
-In this local database, we keep the relevant data about the directories and files: id and rev, type, name, dir_id, updated_at, trashed, md5sum, size, executable and tags.
+This part is easy: we use the changes feed from CouchDB to put the files documents in a pouchdb/sqlite/whatever database.
+In this database, we keep the relevant data about the directories and files: id and rev, type, name, dir_id, updated_at, trashed, md5sum, size, executable and tags.
 But more important, we don't keep the fullpath (except maybe for debugging purpose).